 "A set of 227 folios published by the U.S. Geological Survey between 1894 and 1945.
 Each folio includes both topographic and geologic maps for each quad represented in that folio, as well as description of the basic and economic geology of the area."

-The Bureau of Economic Geology (BEG), established in 1909 as the successor to the Texas Geological Survey and the Texas Mineral Survey, is a research entity of The University of Texas at Austin.
+Established in 1909 as the successor to the Texas Geological Survey and the Texas Mineral Survey, the BEG is a research entity of The University of Texas at Austin.
 It also functions as the State Geological Survey, a quasi-State agency, and the Bureau Director serves as the State Geologist.
 Advisory, technical, and informational services relating to the resources and geology of Texas are provided by the Bureau to governmental agencies, private industry, and the general public.
 The Bureau conducts basic and applied research projects in energy and mineral resources, coastal and environmental studies, land resources, geologic mapping, and other research programs in areas such as hydrogeology, basin analysis, and geochemistry.
-Reports and maps published by the Bureau are available for a nominal price.
-A list of publications is available on request.

 The geologic history of Texas is recorded in the rock strata that fill the many subsurface sedimentary basins and crop out across the state.
 The origin of these strata documents a changing geography that began several billion years ago in the Precambrian Era.
 Mountains, seas, rivers, volcanoes, and earthquakes are part of the geologic story of Texas, and the resources produced by geologic phenomena (petroleum, coal, lignite, metals, ground water, salt, limestone, ceramic clays, and various soils) are the legacy of the state's changing face.